molson504x/molson504x.github.io/_posts/2024-08-15-GitHub-Copilot-Custom-Instructions.md

 tags: [GitHub, Copilot, Custom Instructions, Coding, Development, AI]
 ---

 Earlier today, one of my colleagues ([Rob Bos](https://devopsjournal.io/)) found a new setting in the GitHub Copilot extension in Visual Studio Code that allows users to set custom instructions.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IsEXdeTbi1I?si=6aSApWpJ2-YbSpIs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This feature enables developers to provide specific guidance to Copilot, tailoring its suggestions to better fit their coding style and project requirements.
 We've heard a lot of clients ask us about this exact ability, so we decided to explore it a bit further to see if it works and also decided to see if it works in Codespaces and Workspaces.

 ## Context